 800,000 Years Ago

-On Earth, the migrating tribes of Homo erectus first reach the continent that will one day become Europe.
+On Earth, the migrating tribes of Homo erectus first reach the continent that will one day be called Europe.
+[Scientific theory]

 500,000 Years Ago